Typicallunchbox/Typicallunchbox/README.md

 <h3 align="left" id="about-me">About Me</h3>
 <p align="left">I am a web developer mostly working with React.
-I mainly build passion projects here, striving to imporve my skills every chance I can get.
-My other interests are digital 3d art, visual effects, cgi and music visualizers.</p>
+I mainly build passion projects here, striving to improve my skills every chance I can get.
+Always looking for a new project idea, with each one challenging me in different ways.
+I aim to produce quality projects with detailed documentation explaining the project.
+My other interests in life are digital 3d art, visual effects, cgi and music visualizers.</p>
 <p align="left">If you have any questions on one of my repos please do shout and lets start a discussion</p>